 A college curriculum that provides good preparation for Greensboro College includes coursework in:

 Other factors include the student’s grades, the profile of the student’s high school or college, standardized test scores (SAT, ACT, or TOEFL), extracurricular involvements and the “Opportunity for Expression” (also known as the application essay).
 Interviews are not required but are strongly encouraged.
 Letters of recommendation are optional but always welcome.
+If you are sending SAT scores to us, Greensboro College’s College Board ID number is 5260.

 Greensboro College operates on a rolling basis therefore, we do not have an application deadline.
 We encourage students to apply as early as possible to maximize opportunities for financial assistance.
-The priority date to be considered for the Honors Program is February 1, 2015.

 Each student accepted into Greensboro College is reviewed for merit scholarships.
 Merit scholarships are awarded regardless of financial need and are renewable for an additional three years based on the student’s grade point average.